tridang04022004/FreeGameDeals/README.md

 # FreeGameDeals

+I'm broke and I don't want to miss any chance to snatch a free deal for a game even though I know I will never play them.

+## The Only Feature

-Track free PC game promotional giveaways across major stores.
+- Tracks free PC game promotional giveaways across major stores.

+## Data Attribution

+All game deals provided by [CheapShark](https://www.cheapshark.com).

 ## Tech Stack